United Nations Framework Convention on Climate Change (UNFCCC)

-In 2013, ICAO agreed to achieve carbon neutral growth from 2020 through a basket of measures, including a market-based measure.
-Australia has supported ICAO to adopt a Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) requiring airlines to purchase offsets if industry emissions increase above 2020 levels.
+In 2013, ICAO agreed to achieve carbon neutral growth from 2020 through a basket of measures, including a market-based measure, improved fuel efficiency and sustainable alternative fuels.
+Australia has supported ICAO to adopt a Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) requiring airlines to purchase offsets if industry emissions increase above 2020 levels, and welcomed the adoption in 2018 of rules for its operation.
 Australia will participate in the CORSIA from its commencement in 2021.

 In 2018, the IMO adopted an initial strategy on the reduction of greenhouse gas emissions from ships.
 Parties agreed that emissions should peak as soon as possible and to reduce total annual emissions by at least 50 per cent by 2050 compared to 2008, while at the same time, pursuing efforts towards phasing them out entirely.
 Parties have identified candidate short-, mid- and long-term emissions reduction measures with possible timelines.
 These would build on the mandatory energy efficiency measures which have been in place since 2011.